FinnArundel/boscode-doc/doc/IST/learning_activities.md

 10 Countdown timers are being trialled on pedestrian traffic lights in some parts of New South Wales.
 Explain how these systems operate and discuss whether or not you believe they will improve pedestrian safety.

 ___

+### 14.7a Task 3 Build a traffic light with sensors

+* Read chapter 14.7 Task 3 Build a traffic light with sensor 312.

+___
+### 14.7b Issues - Location-based services

+* Read chapter 14.7 Location-based servicess page 313.

+1 Identify two advantages of location-based services.
+2 Provide a definition for the term 'data harvesting'.
+3 Outline the privacy concerns associated with location-based services.
+___
+### 14.7c Task 4 Build a car with sensors

+* Read chapter 14.7 Task 4 Build a car with sensors page 315.

+* Task 4 on page 315.

+___

 ### 14.8 Actuators and controlling devices - Activities

-* Read chapter 14.8 Actuators and controlling devices page 306 & 307.
+* Read chapter 14.8 Actuators and controlling devices page 316 & 317.

 1 Provide a definition of an actuator.
 2 What is a controlling device in a control system?
 Give an example.